Eden (Irish musician): Personal life and artistry

 Ng originally became interested in music around the age of 4 to 6 when he initially heard the song “Sandstorm” by Darude on CD.
 He initially started by creating electronic tracks, and a few years later he started singing over these tracks.

 Ng first became popular in major cities around the world before becoming known in his hometown.
 Since 2017, Ng has played a song known as “Joyrider” by Burnt Out, before the start of every concert in order to further connect him to his hometown.

 Ng had an alias known as "The Spab Project".
 Under this alias he would release different sounds that had no real purpose or meaning.
 He never released his dedicated music under this alias, only short clips of music he was experimenting with or found funny on SoundCloud.

-Growing up, Ng was ashamed of his Asian heritage and was always hesitant to embrace his heritage.
-During the COVID-19 pandemic, Ng had much introspective thought and fully embraced his Asian heritage during the Stop Asian Hate movement of 2021.
+Growing up, Ng was ashamed of his Asian heritage.
+In the COVID-19 pandemic, however, Ng came to embrace his Asian heritage during the 2021 Stop Asian Hate.
 This new self-love and the willingness to experiment and blend different styles would come to inspire different tracks for his new album ICYMI.

 Despite his success, he continues to operate on his own, producing, writing, and recording his music completely independently.

 Due to the influence the online world of music has had on Ng, he considers himself to be a "product of the internet."

 Ng's experience with classical music through orchestra and the violin helped his growth as a musician.

 He is a supporter of Liverpool F.C.